 What to Do

-- Remove your child from the sun right away.
+- Have your child get out of the sun right away.

-- Place your child in a cool (not cold) shower or bath — or apply cool compresses as often as needed.
+- Have your child take a cool (not cold) shower or bath, or apply cool compresses as often as needed.

-- Give extra fluids for the next 2 to 3 days.
+- Give extra liquids for the next 2 to 3 days.